helmut/forms/src/Fields/README.md

 ## Creating a field

-To learn how to create a new type of field, let's work together on a field that allows the user to submit their age in years.
+To learn how to create a field, let's work together on a new type of field that allows the user to submit their age in years.
 This is a nice, simple example that will require some validation.

-Usage of this new field will be as easy as:
+When we finish, usage of this new field will be as easy as:

 ```php
 $form->age('age')->label('Age')->required();